I am a Counselling Psychologist working with adults in London and online.

 Professional Background and Experience

-Alongside my clinical work, I have been involved in teaching, training, and supervising counselling psychologists, psychotherapists, and counsellors for over 15 years.
-I am an established trainer and supervisor, and have held senior academic and leadership roles within higher education.
+I have also been involved in training and supervising counselling psychologists, psychotherapists, and counsellors for over 15 years.
+I am an established trainer and supervisor and have held senior academic and leadership roles within higher education.

 Professional Registrations